 This essay was commissioned for Disembodied Voices: Friendship during COVID-19

 How we think of friendship, intimacy and closeness has radically altered during this period, perhaps irrevocably.
-Lockdown and quarantine has left us relishing time with friends and family, or dealing with feelings of isolation, anxiety and abandonment – and sometimes a mixture of both.
+Lockdown and quarantine has left us relishing time with friends and family, or dealing with feelings of isolation, anxiety and abandonment – and sometimes a mixture of all three.
 WhatsApp, Zoom and social media are our new lifelines, changing the tone, register and channels through which we communicate.
 We’ve reached out to old friends and been turned away by new ones; rekindled old bonds and discarded others.
 There are friends who inspire and those who infuriate; there are relations we’ve failed and some who’ve come through for us, and shown love in a way we’ve never experienced before.

-We want to curate a series of essays, interviews and stories on friendship, experienced in particular during the time of COVID-19.
+We want to curate a series of essays, interviews and stories on friendship, experienced during the time of COVID-19.
 We are keen to hear from marginalised perspectives, underrepresented voices and communities significantly impacted by the virus.

 We are also open to submissions and pitches on the representation and concept of friendship more generally.
 How friendship is represented in television, film, and social media; in books, music and videos, before and during the pandemic, is also important.
 Are there representations of friendships that have given you hope (such as I May Destroy You or Broad City) or those that have appeared toxic to you (such as that recounted by Natalie Beach about Caroline Calloway).
 If so, we want to hear from you too.